What Is Sudden Infant Death Syndrome (SIDS)?

 Maternal Risk Factors

-Even before birth, moms-to-be can also unwittingly contribute to their baby’s SIDS risk.
-Maternal risk factors include if a mom
+Even before birth, parents-to-be can also unwittingly contribute to their baby’s SIDS risk.
+Maternal risk factors include if a pregnant person

 • is younger than 20